-The Company's issued share capital amounts to 45,379 shares with a nominal value of EUR 1 each, which are fully paid-up.
+The Company's share capital amounts to EUR 45,379 composed by 45,379 issued and fully paid-up shares.

 During the financial year under review, there have been no changes in the issued or paid up capital.
 The authorised capital has been annulled pursuant to a change of the articles of association.